 Please contact me if you find a test where the expected result does not comply with the SCSI Driver specification or the SCSI standard.
 The source code of all programs is available on GitHub, so that you can see exactly what is tested and how.

 Some drivers have bugs, which are not found by the test suite, but which can also lead to errors after media changes.
-For HDDRIVER, ICDBOOT, CBHD, HuSHI and AHDI no such bugs are known, but unfortunately for other driver software.
-Contact me for information about where on GitHub you can find details.
-The projects in question are aware of bugs in various driver components (especially SCSI Driver and XHDI) and would probably appreciate help.
+For HDDRIVER, ICDBOOT, CBHD, HuSHI and AHDI no such bugs are known, but unfortunately for other, open driver software.
+The developers of the projects in question are aware of the bugs in their drivers (especially SCSI Driver and XHDI) and would probably appreciate help.

 The example logfile of SDRVTEST shows test results of HDDRIVER with devices that pass all tests: An IBM DDRS-39130 hard drive, a removable media drive emulated by SCSI2Pi, a streamer emulated by SCSI2Pi and the SCSI Driver target interface of HDDRIVER.